adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 image: "/assets/holdinglinen.webp"
 ---

+## Key Points
-## Key Points- Home care package level 2 supports older Australians with low-level care needs to live independently at home, providing assistance with daily tasks like cleaning and personal care.
+- Home care package level 2 supports older Australians with low-level care needs to live independently at home, providing assistance with daily tasks like cleaning and personal care.
 - Eligibility includes being 65+ (or 50+ for Indigenous Australians), an Australian resident, and needing support, assessed by an Aged Care Assessment Team (ACAT).
 - Funding is around $18,814 annually, with possible out-of-pocket costs like a basic daily fee of $12.40 and income-tested fees up to $37.55/day.
 - Services including help with showering, household tasks, transport, and shopping, tailored to individual needs.
 - The upcoming "Support at Home" program, replacing current packages from July 1, 2025, with new classifications and pricing.

-## What is Home Care Package Level 2?Home care package level 2 is designed for older Australians with low-level care needs, helping them stay independent at home.
+## What is Home Care Package Level 2?
+Home care package level 2 is designed for older Australians with low-level care needs, helping them stay independent at home.
 It covers daily tasks like cleaning, personal care, and transport, funded by the government to delay moving to residential care.

-## Eligibility and ApplicationTo qualify, you generally need to be 65 or older (50 for Indigenous Australians), an Australian resident, and require support.
+## Eligibility and Application
+To qualify, you generally need to be 65 or older (50 for Indigenous Australians), an Australian resident, and require support.
 The process involves contacting [My Aged Care](https://www.myagedcare.gov.au/) for an ACAT assessment to determine your needs and package level.

-## Funding and CostsThe government provides a daily subsidy of $51.49 for level 2, equating to about $18,814 yearly.
+## Funding and Costs
+The government provides a daily subsidy of $51.49 for level 2, equating to about $18,814 yearly.
 You may pay a basic daily fee of $12.40 and, depending on income, an income-tested fee up to $37.55/day, assessed by Services Australia.

+## Services Included
-## Services IncludedServices typically include assistance with showering, dressing, cleaning, meal prep, transport, shopping, and gardening, all tailored to your needs by your chosen provider.
+Services typically include assistance with showering, dressing, cleaning, meal prep, transport, shopping, and gardening, all tailored to your needs by your chosen provider.

-## Comprehensive Overview of Home Care Package Level 2 in AustraliaThis detailed report provides an in-depth look at home care package level 2, ensuring all aspects are covered for a thorough understanding.
+## Comprehensive Overview of Home Care Package Level 2 in Australia
+This detailed report provides an in-depth look at home care package level 2, ensuring all aspects are covered for a thorough understanding.
 As of March 9, 2025, the information reflects the current system, with upcoming changes noted for future consideration.

-### Introduction to Home Care Package Level 2Home care packages are government-subsidized services aimed at supporting older Australians to live independently at home, particularly those with more complex care needs than basic support.
+### Introduction to Home Care Package Level 2
+Home care packages are government-subsidized services aimed at supporting older Australians to live independently at home, particularly those with more complex care needs than basic support.
 Level 2 specifically targets individuals with low-level care needs, offering assistance with daily tasks to maintain independence and delay entry into residential aged care.
 This level is crucial for those who need more support than level 1 but less than the intermediate needs of level 3, making it a common choice for many seniors.

+### Eligibility Criteria
-### Eligibility CriteriaEligibility for a home care package level 2 requires meeting specific criteria, as outlined by various sources including [My Aged Care](https://www.myagedcare.gov.au/help-at-home/home-care-packages) and [Home Caring](https://www.homecaring.com.au/home-care-package-level-2/).
+Eligibility for a home care package level 2 requires meeting specific criteria, as outlined by various sources including [My Aged Care](https://www.myagedcare.gov.au/help-at-home/home-care-packages) and [Home Caring](https://www.homecaring.com.au/home-care-package-level-2/).
 Generally, you must:

 - Be 65 years of age or older, or 50 years or older if you are Aboriginal or Torres Strait Islander.
 - Be an Australian citizen, permanent resident, or hold a special category visa.